Amazon's 2024 Big Spring Sale is here because Prime Day isn't enough...

 As if having a couple of Amazon Prime Day sales throughout the year isn’t enough, Amazon has just introduced its first-ever Big Spring Sale with plenty of deals to be had.

 You can easily catch most of the deals, including time-limited specials on the Big Spring Sale landing page, saving on everything from laptops to speakers to watches and more.
-The sale started today and runs through March 25th, so you have a few days to save.
+The sale started on March 20th and runs through March 25th, so you have a few days to save.
 Oh, and don’t forget to sign up for your free 30-day trial of Prime!

-Here are a few Amazon Big Spring Sale deals that caught our eye this year.
+Here are a few Amazon Big Spring Sale deals that caught our eye this year, including FREE TVs (see Home Theatre section below)!

 What do you think about the Amazon Big Spring Sale?
 Is there anything you’re going to be picking up?
 Let us know on social media by using the buttons below.